Skip to content

 const result = await registerPasskey({ excludeCredentials, ... });

-alert("You already have a passkey on this device")
+alert("You already have a suitable passkey on this device");

 The same user may want to log into your system using multiple accounts e.g. personal and work.
 Make sure you only pass passkey IDs related to the same login account as it’s quite legitimate for them to register multiple passkeys for different user accounts.

-Whilst passkeys are synced across devices, this only applies to common platforms/ecosystems (e.g. Apple or Google) and to devices sharing a common cloud id.
+Whilst passkeys are synced across devices, this only applies across a platform/ecosystem e.g. Apple and to devices using a common cloud id.

 They might want to use the roaming authenticator flow to sign in using their work device, then register a passkey on that device.
-In this case you would pass the existing passkey ID (linked to their personal iCloud account), and the work device will ignore it, and allow them to register a second passkey.
+In this case you would pass the existing passkey ID (linked to their personal iCloud account).
+Their work device will ignore it, and allow them to register a second passkey.

 However if the user tries to register a passkey on one of their personal devices they would receive an error telling them that a passkey already exists.